Delaware Opioid Metric Intelligence Project

 This project was supported by Award No. 2017-IJ-CX-0016, awarded by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.
 The opinions, findings, and conclusions or recommendations expressed in this publication/program/exhibition are those of the authors and do not necessarily reflect those of the National Institute of Justice.

-This project has also received support from the Delaware Criminal Justice Information System and the State of Delaware Division of Forensic Science.
+This project also received support from the Delaware Criminal Justice Information System and the State of Delaware Division of Forensic Science.